 Of course, the reason for EPA’s new limits on carbon emissions is to begin to address the current and worsening consequences of climate change.
 Commendably, the UMWA affirms the science of climate change and the need for action to reduce emissions.
 Instead of fighting the rule, state policymakers should work together with the UMWA to ensure that workers are adequately compensated for any negative impacts.
 With the foresight of state leadership and the engagement of utility planners, states can use potential revenues generated by complying with the carbon standard to invest in communities and workers that will bear the brunt of a shift away from coal.
 UCS is working to stimulate a conversation about economic diversification in coal country.

 In short, with its initial investments in renewable energy and energy efficiency, Pennsylvania is well positioned to comply with the EPA’s proposed limit on carbon emissions.
 Make your voice heard today and let EPA know that a strong carbon standard is critical for protecting the climate.

 Posted in: Energy, Fossil Fuels, Global Warming

-Tags: energy efficiency, EPA Carbon Standards, natural gas, nuclear power, Pennsylvania, Power plant carbon standards, renewable electricity standards, State Compliance
+Tags: Clean Power Plan, energy efficiency, EPA Carbon Standards, natural gas, nuclear power, Pennsylvania, Power plant carbon standards, renewable electricity standards, State Compliance

 Support from UCS members make work like this possible.
 Will you join us?
 Help UCS advance independent science for a healthy environment and a safer world.